qiUip/cgtool/README.md

 The completed program will be compatible with a range of MD simulators and forcefield types, including support for dipoles (work in progress).
 Primary targets are GROMACS/MARTINI and LAMMPS/ELBA.

-This program is very much work-in-progress and is not yet extensively tested.
+This program is work-in-progress and is not yet extensively tested.

 ### How do I get set up? ###